Frank Hayden: Honours

-Hayden was made an officer of the Order of Canada in 2000 and a member of the Order of Ontario in 2012 A plaque in his honour was unveiled outside his former laboratory in Thames Hall at Western University in April 2012.
-He has also received the Queen Elizabeth II Golden Jubilee Medal and the Queen Elizabeth II Diamond Jubilee Medal.
+Hayden was appointed an Officer of the Order of Canada (OC) in 2000, and promoted to Companion of the Order of Canada (CC) by former governor general Michaelle Jean on behalf of Gov. Gen. Mary Simon in the 2022 Canadian honours.
+He was appointed a Member of the Order of Ontario (OOnt) in 2012.
+A plaque in his honour was unveiled outside his former laboratory in Thames Hall at Western University in April 2012.
+He also received the Queen Elizabeth II Golden Jubilee Medal, the Queen Elizabeth II Diamond Jubilee Medal, and the King Charles III Coronation Medal.

 Dr. Frank J. Hayden Secondary School in Burlington, Ontario was named in his honour in 2013.
 In 2016 he was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame.

-Hayden has received honorary degrees from McMaster University (1997), the University of Calgary (1988), the University of Toronto (1999), Saint Mary's University, Halifax (2004), the University of Western Ontario (2011), and Memorial University of Newfoundland (2017).
+He received honorary degrees from McMaster University (1997), the University of Calgary (1988), the University of Toronto (1999), Saint Mary's University, Halifax (2004), the University of Western Ontario (2011), and Memorial University of Newfoundland (2017).

+Accolades

+Gail Hamamoto, Special Olympics Canada CEO, stated that Hayden's work opened doors for people.

+"Frank Hayden changed the lives of millions of people because he believed something long before many others did — that individuals with intellectual and developmental disabilities deserved the same opportunities to participate, compete, belong and discover their full potential through sport."